Learn-Write-Repeat/Open-contributions/Umesh_ML_LinearRegression.md

 eg. how much additional sale income will I get for each additional 1000 rupee spent on marketing. c.determining the strength of predictors: It is used to identify strength of the effects that independent variables has on dependent variables. for example what is strength of relationship between sales and marketing spending.

+# Advantages of Linear Regression over other Regression:
+1.Linear regression performs well  when data set is linearly separable.
+We can use it to find nature of realtionship among other variables.
+2.It is easy to implement,interpret and efficient to train.
+3.Linear regression is prone to over-fit but it can be easily avoided using dimensionality reduction technique, regularization.